Project access tokens

 A project access token is displayed.
 Save the project access token somewhere safe.
 After you leave or refresh the page, you can’t view it again.

-Revoke a project access token
+Revoke or rotate a project access token

-To revoke a project access token:
+To revoke or rotate a project access token:

 - On the left sidebar, select Search or go to and find your project.